MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2020-03-31-electrodyadics.md

 Since the “self&ndash;wedge product” is always zero, that relation becomes obvious when you realize that $$ ( \del \wedge \del f ) = ( \del \wedge \del ) f $$ (because the order of mixed partials is reversible), so this is a beautifully simple way to *derive* the gradient’s curl-lessness.

 And that’s it for Part II!
-I’m planning another part (or two?) that will discuss how the components of a four-dyadic must transform under a Lorentz boost, show that our matrix $$ \eta $$ is actually the matrix-representation of a dyadic (the Minkowski metric tensor), and use the tools we’ve developed to cover the electromagnetic stress&ndash;energy tensor and the electromagnetic Lagrangians (for both a particle and the field).
+I’m planning another part (or two?) that will use the tools we’ve developed to cover the electromagnetic stress&ndash;energy tensor and the electromagnetic Lagrangians (for both a particle and the field).

 For more details, see my [little treatise](https://drive.google.com/open?id=0BzbijOFcLYkTSWJ5R0s5U1ZMYWM).